dwavesystems/dwave-ocean-sdk/docs/quantum_research/annealing.rst

 where :math:`{\hat\sigma_{x,z}^{(i)}}` are Pauli matrices operating on a qubit :math:`q_i`; and :math:`h_i` and :math:`J_{i,j}` are the qubit biases and coupling strengths, respectively.
+For examples of using this feature, see [Vod2025]_ and [Pel2023]_.

 .. _qpu_exec_hgain_waveform:

-Filtered h-gain Waveforms
+Filter-Cutoff Frequencies
 -------------------------

-Low-pass filters with cutoff frequencies of 3 MHz for |dwave_5kq| systems and 6.5 MHz for |adv2| systems are used to limit the bandwidth of the :ref:`parameter_qpu_h`-gain waveform (the :math:`\Phi^x_i(s)` term of equation :math:numref:`qpu_equation_rfsquid_hamiltonian`) delivered to the QPU, as shown in :numref:`Figure %s <filtered_hgain_waveform_6.5mhz>`.
+Low-pass filters with cutoff frequencies of 3 MHz for |dwave_5kq| systems and 6.5 MHz for |adv2| systems limit the bandwidth of the ``h``-gain waveform delivered to the QPU, shown in
+:numref:`Figure %s <filtered_hgain_waveform_6.5mhz>` as an approximation.
+Thus, if you configure a too-rapidly changing curve, even within the supported bounds, expect distorted values of ``h`` for your problem.

 .. figure:: ../_images/filtered_hgain_waveform_6.5mhz.png
     :name: filtered_hgain_waveform_6.5mhz
-    :alt: Graph showing a linear-bias gain waveform before and after the Advantage2 6.5-MHz low-pass filter.
+    :alt: Graph showing both a linear-bias gain waveform before the Advantage2 system's 6.5-MHz low-pass filter is applied and an approximation of the waveform after said filter is applied.

-    Graph showing an h-gain waveform filtered by the Advantage2 6.5-MHz low-pass filter.
+    Graph showing both a linear-bias gain waveform before the Advantage2 system's 6.5-MHz low-pass filter is applied and an approximation of the waveform after said filter is applied.

 .. _approximate_filtered_h_gain:

-.. dropdown:: Approximating the Filtered h-gain Waveform
+.. dropdown:: Approximating the Filtered Waveform

     You can use the following Python script to approximate the h-gain waveform that is filtered and executed on the QPU.
 The script's